Steve Kinney

 Do not mention Playwright, seeded fixtures, test IDs, HARs,

-Names three config files by path: eslint.config.js, tsconfig.json, knip.json.
-Lists the exact TypeScript compiler flags that are enabled.
-Says “do not bypass with @ts-expect-error.”
-The agent now knows the strictness level without reading tsconfig.json itself—though it should still check.
+After the static-layer lab, the file will name concrete config files by path: eslint.config.js and tsconfig.json live at the repo root today, and the lab will add knip.json.
+The section lists the exact TypeScript compiler flags that are enabled and says “do not bypass with @ts-expect-error.”
+The agent then knows the strictness level without reading tsconfig.json itself—though it should still check.
+None of this section is present in the starter.

 “Do not”